HighMajk/nauka-git/README.md

 # nauka-git
-This repository is only for my studies :)
+This repository is only for lessons on my studies :)